researchart/rose2-icse19/special.md

     - Further, artifacts are _reproduced_ when the main results gleamed from those artifacts have been independently obtained in a subsequent study by a person or team other than the authors, without the use of author-supplied artifacts
-6. _Beyond the Package_ Many aspects of empirical SE are not amenable to reproduction packages; e.g qualitative studies.
+6. _Beyond the Package_: Many aspects of empirical SE are not amenable to reproduction packages; e.g qualitative studies.
 What are the lessons there?
 Are reproduction packages trite (not looking at deeper issues)?
 Can  qualitative studies be made more reproducible?
 Or is that a fundamentally wrong question?
-Are qualitiatve studies an inherently different kind of empirical software engineering (so do we need a better, and deeper,  understanding of "empirical" means SE)?
+Are qualitative studies an inherently different kind of empirical software engineering (so do we need a better, and deeper,  understanding of what "empirical" means for SE)?

 IMPORTANT NOTES: